 That, combined with hormone changes, changes in blood flow/volume makes your urinary tract a place where you might get an infection, even if you haven’t previously.

-The good news, is that it is very treatable with antibiotics during your pregnancy.
+The good news, is that a UTI is very treatable with antibiotics during your pregnancy (and the medications are safe for baby too).

 Because of ALL of this, pregnancy is also a risk factor for getting kidney stones.
 In fact, a study in April 2021 in the American Journal of Kidney Diseases showed that your risk of kidney stones starts to increase in your second trimester, and peaks at about 0-3 months after delivery.
 Although, you still do have an increased risk up to a year after delivery – and even beyond.